Medgend Icon

 What are the health risks of secondhand smoke?

-Your smoke is also bad for other people - they breathe in your smoke secondhand and can get many of the same problems as smokers do.
-This includes heart disease and lung cancer.
+Your smoke is also bad for other people.
+If they breathe in your secondhand smoke, they can get many of the same problems as smokers do.
+These problems can include heart disease and lung cancer.
 Children exposed to secondhand smoke have a higher risk of ear infections, colds, pneumonia, bronchitis, and more severe asthma.
-Mothers who breathe secondhand smoke while pregnant are more likely to have preterm labor and babies with low birth weight.
+If you breathe secondhand smoke while pregnant, you're more likely to have preterm labor and a baby with low birth weight.

 Are other forms of tobacco also dangerous?